canonical/cloud-init/doc/rtd/reference/datasources/nocloud.rst

 ======================

 Cloud-init discovers four types of configuration at runtime.
-The source of these configuration types is configurable with a meta-configuration.
-This meta-configuration can be delivered to cloud-init in different ways, but is different from the configurations that cloud-init uses to configure the instance at runtime.
+The source of these configuration types is configurable with a discovery configuration.
+This discovery configuration can be delivered to cloud-init in different ways, but is different from the configurations that cloud-init uses to configure the instance at runtime.

 user data